 As an example, let’s consider a hypothetical production line that is collecting data on a filling station and packing station.
 Using Evocon’s cloud-based dashboard, we created the widgets below, showing several charts for the filling station.

-Let’s focus in on downtime for this week.
+Let’s focus on downtime for this week.

 With a glance, we can easily see the causes of downtime.
 In this case, “Uncommented” was the culprit, which might seem like a dead end.
-In fact, it has told us that our first problem to work on will be improving the commenting process utilised by machine operators.
+In fact, it has told us that our first problem to work on will be improving the commenting process utilized by machine operators.